Sawako Suzuki ’20

 As an Engaged Ambassador, I … hope to increase the Cornell community’s overall participation in community engagement, because I believe it is important that the Cornell community is working with the communities that it is serving.

-I got involved because … I want to work towards increasing awareness of Engaged Cornell’s amazing resources throughout the Cornell community, so that any Cornell community member can access these resources if they are interested.
+I got involved because … I want to work towards increasing awareness of OEI’s amazing resources throughout the Cornell community, so that any Cornell community member can access these resources if they are interested.
 I strongly believe that some of my most valuable and formative experiences at Cornell have been through work I have done engaging with the local Ithaca community!

 My friends would say I’m … ambitious, passionate and loving.
 You can always find me going on runs around campus or looking for new adventures.
 I am always down for a cup of coffee and a good conversation!